JavierAntich/task-allocation-strategy/README.md

 ![snapshot](https://user-images.githubusercontent.com/31885753/193543099-fc2f8974-db07-4343-a239-26249ba23cf0.png)

-To run the python script, you need to open a command-line and type the following:
+To run the task-allocation strategy, you need to install Python's version 3.
+Once it has been installed, open a command-line and type the following:

-python3
+python3 MultiRobotsOptimization_Methods.py